IntellectualSites/documentation/plotsquared/commands.md

 ### REGENALLROADS

-Regenerate all roads in the map using the set road schematic
+Regenerate all roads in the map using the set road schematic.

 **Usage:**
 `/plot regenallroads <world> [height]`